mwangdakota/pages-uswds-jekyll/pages/about.md

 <div class="usa-width-one-half">

 <h3>What We Do</h3>
            <p>We fund startups to create the next game-changing technologies -- often based on fundamental science or engineering -- in need of research and development to create new products, services, and other scalable solutions.
-They've got an idea that is not a straightforward engineering or incremental product development task.
-In selected cases, we support innovations to existing products and services, but these innovations must dramatically change the products’ commercial prospects.
-We don’t fund work that simply improves existing products.
-Check out our portfolio to get a sense of our founders’ work.</p><p>Most of the startups we fund have fewer than five employees, are recently formed and haven't received funding from the government before.</p>
+Most of the startups we fund have fewer than five employees, are recently formed and haven't received funding from the government before.</p><p>Check out our portfolio to get a sense of our founders’ work.</p>
    <p><a href="{{ site.baseurl }}/portfolio/" class="usa-button usa-button-primary">VIEW OUR PORTFOLIO</a></p>
             </div>
         </div>